DFE-Digital/register-trainee-teachers/docs/aks_modules.md

 This is achieved by setting `TERRAFORM_MODULES_TAG` in the `global_config` environment sh files.
 The version can point at a branch such as main or a feature branch.
 Or a tag such as testing, stable or any commit id.

 If an environment fails because of a module update, report it to the infra team.
-If it's blocking delivery, change the version to testing or stable while this is being investigated.
+If it’s blocking delivery, change the version to testing or stable while this is being investigated.